Existing Adopted Moray Core Paths Plan 2011

 How were the Core Paths Chosen?

-The Core Paths shown on maps within this Adopted Moray Core Paths Plan were derived from an extensive public consultation exercise started in 2007 on the initial Consultative Draft Plan and a later Final Draft Plan in 2008.
-As a result of many comments received, a finalised Plan was produced in 2009 which had a greater number of Core Paths, more information on the physical nature of each route and a better overall integrated Core Paths network.
-The finalised Plan was subjected to a Local Inquiry to resolve 16 outstanding formal objections and was subsequently adopted in June 2011.
-There has been comprehensive input at all stages in the Plan making process from the Moray Local Outdoor Access Forum particularly in devising Core Path criteria and selection of routes.
+The Core Paths shown on maps within this Adopted Moray Core Paths Plan were derived from an extensive public consultation exercise on the initial Consultative Draft Plan which contained proposals for new core path and amendments to existing ones.
+As a result of many comments received, a finalised Plan was produced.
+The finalised Plan was subjected to a Local Inquiry to resolve outstanding formal objections into two core path proposals and was subsequently adopted in February 2024.
+There has been comprehensive input at all stages in the Plan making process from the Moray Local Outdoor Access Forum.
 The Moray LOAF, which is representative of all access stakeholders has worked towards a consensus approach.